jtompuri/lin-kernighan-heuristic-algorithm/README.md

 ## Example output using TSPLIB95

 Here is an example output using TSPLIB95 instances.
-**Note:** The example output below was generated with `TIME_LIMIT` set to 20.0 seconds in `config.py` for illustrative purposes.
-The default `TIME_LIMIT` in `config.py` is 5.0 seconds, which may yield different heuristic lengths and runtimes.
+**Note:** The example output below was generated with `--time-limit 20.0` for illustrative purposes.
+The default time limit is 5.0 seconds, which may yield different heuristic lengths and runtimes.

 ![Example output plots](/images/lk_verifications_tsplib95_20s_2025-06-30.png)

 ```
+Found 18 TSP instances.
+Processing using 8 parallel workers...
+[1/18] Completed: a280
+[2/18] Completed: berlin52
+[3/18] Completed: ch130
+...
+[18/18] Completed: tsp225

 Configuration parameters:
   MAX_LEVEL   = 12
   BREADTH     = [5, 5, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]